mvught/JAMF-and-bputil/README.md

 - [Note and disclaimer](#note-and-disclaimer)

 ## Introduction
-I created this script to make the level of me and my users easier.
+I created this script to make my life easy.
 Previously, we had to call the users to go through the steps together with the user.
 This all went through the terminal but took a lot of time so when Swift came along I dived into it and came up with the following: